 Thermal Energy Meter

-The HFM11 is a commercial thermal energy meter (or BTU meter) capable of measuring heat flows through devices such as hot water heaters, heat exchangers, waste-heat recovery units, desuperheaters, or solar heating systems.
+The HFM11 is a miniDAS-based commercial-grade thermal energy meter (or BTU meter) capable of measuring heat flows through devices such as hot water heaters, heat exchangers, waste-heat recovery units, desuperheaters, or solar heating systems.
 Where heat is added to or taken from a fluid, the energy meter can measure the amount of heat exchanged.
 Heat is measured by connecting temperature sensors to the fluid inlet and exit pipes and by inserting a volumetric fluid flow sensor in either the inlet or exit pipe.
 The meter measures the fluid temperature difference between the inlet and exit and multiplies it by the fluid flow rate and a thermodynamic coefficient.
 The result is the energy flow rate.
 This rate is accumulated as the total heat flow.

 This meter has two energy measurement systems.
 It uses temperature inputs 1 and 2 for the first system and inputs 3 and 4 for the second.
 Similarly, flow sensor input 1 is used by the first system and input 2 by the second.
 The terminal connectors for these sensor inputs are together in one terminal strip at the lower end of the circuit-board.